British Army during the First World War: Commanders

 In 1914, no serving British officer of the British Expeditionary Force (BEF) had controlled a formation larger than a division on active operations.
-The first Commander in Chief of the BEF appointed in August 1914 was Field Marshal John French.
-His last active command had been the cavalry division in the Second Boer War.
+The first Commander in Chief of the BEF appointed in August 1914 was Field Marshal John French whose last active command had been the cavalry division in the Second Boer War.
 The commander of the British I Corps in 1914 was Douglas Haig.
 French had remarked in 1912 that Haig would be better suited to a position on the staff than a field command.
 Like French, Haig was a cavalryman.
 His last active command had been during the Second Boer War, first as a senior staff officer in the cavalry division, then commanding a brigade-sized group of columns.

 The first commander of the British II Corps was Lieutenant General James Grierson, a noted tactician who died of a heart attack soon after arriving in France.
 French wished to appoint Lieutenant General Herbert Plumer in his place, but against French's wishes, Kitchener instead appointed Lieutenant General Horace Smith-Dorrien, who had begun his military career in the Zulu War in 1879 and was one of only five officers to survive the battle of Isandlwana.
 He had built a formidable reputation as an infantry commander during the Sudan Campaign and the Second Boer War.
 After the Second Boer War, he was responsible for a number of reforms, notably forcing an increase in dismounted training for the cavalry.
-This was met with hostility by French (as a cavalryman).
-By 1914, French's dislike for Smith-Dorrien was well known within the army.
+This was met with hostility by French (as a cavalryman) and by 1914, French's dislike for Smith-Dorrien was well known within the army.